Austrians: 19th-century nationalism

-World Wars
+First Austrian Republic

 The last year of World War I saw the collapse of Habsburg authority throughout an increasingly greater part of its empire.
-On October 16, 1918, emperor Karl I invited the nations of Austria to create national councils, with the aim to instigate a restructuring of the state under Habsburg rule.
-The nations followed the invitation (the Czechs had founded their national council already before the invitation) but ignored the will of the emperor to keep them in a restructured Austrian state.
+On October 16, 1918, Emperor Karl I invited the nations of Austria to create national councils, to instigate a restructuring of the state under Habsburg rule.
+The nations followed the invitation (the Czechs had founded their national council already before the invitation), but ignored the will of the emperor to keep them in a restructured Austrian state.
 Their goal was total independence.

 On October 21, the German members of the Austrian parliament, elected in 1911, met in Vienna to found the Provisional National Assembly of German Austria ("Provisorische Nationalversammlung für Deutschösterreich").
 On October 30, 1918, they installed the first German Austrian government, leaving the question "monarchy or republic" open.
 (German nationalists and social democrats favoured the republic, the Christian Socialists wanted to keep the monarchy.)
-This government in the first days of November took over the duties of the last imperial-royal government in a peaceful way.
-Initially the new state adopted the name "German Austria", reflecting the republic being the German part of the old Austria and showing the popular desire to unite with the new German republic.
+This government, in the first days of November, took over the duties of the last imperial-royal government in a peaceful way.
+Initially, the new state adopted the name "German Austria", reflecting the republic being the German part of the old Austria and showing the popular desire to unite with the new German republic.
 On November 12, 1918, the provisional national assembly voted for the republic and for unification with Germany with a large majority.